 Gerard Wozek

 Gerard Wozek’s blog, Spontaneous Me,is part of Substack’s Cultural Community.
-Weekly postings examine the art of travel through a lens of creativity and intuition.
+Weekly postings examine the art of travel and movement through a lens of creativity and intuition.

 He is the author of A Little Wounded But On Fire,a book of poems published by Tebot Bach Press in 2022.
 His short story collection, Postcards from Heartthrob Town (Southern Tier Editions, 2006) is a sensual collage of short travel vignettes.
 His debut book of poems, Dervish (Gival Press, 2001), won the Gival Press Poetry Book Award.
 A hand bound chapbook,The Changeling’s Exile (Deep Wood Press, 2010), featuring original engravings by artist Chad Pastotnik, is available online in a limited edition.